Common oral diseases in older persons

 Consequences: Joint pain, broken teeth, temporomandibular joint pain, hard to eat chewing

-6. Oral cancer
+6. Mouth cancer

 50% metastatic oral cancer when detecting low survival rate.
 Factors, risk: smoking, eating betel, drinking alcohol.
 60% of oral cancer is related to betel nut eating and drinking.